Glueon/celery_examples/README.md

 ### Non example files
 * `celeryconfig.py` - default configuration of the Celery daemon I use across all examples
 * `tasks.py` - celery tasks I invoke in all examples
 * `docker-compose.yml` - used to spin up a container with the redis which is used as a broker and a result storage.
-There is no `celery` container because the default one does not have `eventlet` module

 ### Examples
 * `01-synchroonous-execution.py` - execute a group of tasks with blocking I/O in one Celery worker